humanfirstimpact/makedatabetter-dev__gid-recommend-concepts/README.md

    The following is used for fetching the recommended concepts against a particular column.
-   The properties 'column' and 'entity' are mandatory.
+   Here, 'column' is a mandatory parameter

     <gid-recommend-concepts
     api-url="https://ql50yzu0fj.execute-api.us-east-1.amazonaws.com/dev"
-	 column = '200009'  entity="RECOMMENDED-CONCEPTS"
+	 column = '200009'
 	 recommendedconcepts = {{recommendedconcepts}}>
 	 </gid-recommend-concepts>